-By now, you’ve probably heard of the augmented-reality mobile game Pokemon Go, in which players move throughout the real world to hunt for and capture digital Pokemon.
-This might seem trivial or irrelevant to your business at first glance, but since the game is geographically based, there are multiple ways you can use it to attract some of the 800,000 active players to your location and, hopefully, convert them into return customers.
+The augmented-reality (AR) mobile game Pokemon Go, in which players move throughout the real world to hunt for and capture digital Pokemon, has remained popular among players since its release.
+Since the game is geographically based and requires players to move throughout their local area, there are multiple ways you can use it to attract some of the 80 million monthly players to your location and, hopefully, convert them into returning customers.

 You can also capitalize on what is called an EX Raid, a battle that requires an invitation to participate.
 What better place to house an exclusive raid than your establishment?